Kamatchi36/AI_PHASE-1/README.md

 Significance:
         This project's significance lies in its potential to help businesses gain a competitive edge by comprehending how customers evaluate competitor products.
 By leveraging the power of sentiment analysis, we can:

-      .Identify what customers like and dislike about competitor products.
+      ◉Identify what customers like and dislike about competitor products.
-      .Make data-driven decisions for product improvements.
+      ◉Make data-driven decisions for product improvements.
-      .Inform marketing strategies to enhance customer satisfaction and loyalty.
+      ◉Inform marketing strategies to enhance customer satisfaction and loyalty.

  Design Thinking